mattriley/node-module-composer/README-TEMPLATE.md

 Each module is simply an object containing an entry for each function of the module:

-<%- await renderCode(fetchCode('examples/basic/modules.js')) %>
+<%- await lib.renderCode(lib.fetchCode('examples/basic/modules.js')) %>

 Notice the _double arrow_ functions?
-That's syntactic sugar for _a function that returns another function_.
+That's syntactic sugar for a _higher order function_ (a function that returns another function).

 The following are equivalent: